dominictarr/stream-spec/states.markdown

   `---------`     'drain'      `--------`

 ```
 A `WritableStream` must emit `'drain'` to leave the paused state.
 A `WritableStream` may only return `false` from `write()` when paused.
+It is recommended that when a `WritableStream` in not paused, it should return `true`.

 ## writable/!writable